 A heart attack occurs when there is a blockage of blood flow to the heart muscle.
 Whereas with a cardiac arrest, there is an electrical issue, a malfunction in the electricity of the heart.

-With a heart attack, you have a narrowing or a blockage in heart arteries or coronary arteries, typically by plaque or atherosclerosis.
+Another big difference when comparing a sudden cardiac arrest vs heart attack is that with a heart attack, you have a narrowing or a blockage in heart arteries or coronary arteries, typically by plaque or atherosclerosis.
 And when this occurs, it prevents oxygen-rich blood from getting to the heart muscle and that heart muscle dies.
 With a heart attack, there are typically warning signs.
-These warning signs could be within seconds, minutes, hours, or months, and you can get symptoms of a heart attack, such as chest pain or tingling in the left arm or both arms, or jaw pain.
+These warning signs could be within seconds, minutes, hours, or months, and you can get symptoms of a heart attack, such as chest pain, tingling in the left arm or both arms, or jaw pain.

 The point is that with a heart attack things are not sudden, they're not unexpected.
 With a heart attack, you may start to get some of these symptoms like chest discomfort, and you may have time to call for help or tell someone oh my gosh, I'm sweating, or my chest is hurting.
 Or you may even be able to call 911 yourself if you have a heart attack.
 So there are warning signs, it's a blockage of heart arteries, and that's what you're dealing with in a heart attack.